If you are wondering how to:

 - Express sexual feelings with sexual photos will show their love and trust in their partners

 - Peer pressure – everybody is doing it

 Let your child know that when they engage in sexting behavior that the other person (under 18) creates an indecent image or they (under 18) create those photos, which is illegal.

-Once that explicit content spreads over the internet, there is no way to stop it.
-It’s like a digital footprint, even you delete something you post right away, it remains forever online.
+It’s like a digital footprint, even if you delete something you post right away, it remains forever online.

 Your children’s reputation is now negatively affected both at school and in their community.
 It may affect their career possibilities in the future.